 Eligible individuals will receive up to $1,400 for individuals or $2,800 for married couples and up to $1,400 for each dependent, regardless of age.

 In order to receive the full amount, the adjusted income for individuals can be up to $75,000 ($150,000 for married couples filing jointly).
 Above those amounts, the payment is reduced, or the individual may not be eligible.

 The income will be based on the most recent tax return on file with the IRS.
 For instance, if your 2020 return is already filed, the IRS will base your eligibility on that return.

 That’s up to you, and everyone’s needs are different.
 First, focus on your necessities (housing, food, utilities, and transportation.)
 Make a plan from there.

 Do you need to pay your bills?

-Use this $1,200 to pay your bills and stay on your feet.
-Even if you need to make the minimum payment now, stay current on your bills focusing on your mortgage/rent.
-If you have extra leftover, save it for next month’s bills.
+Priority 1 is to stay on your feet.
+Even if you need to make the minimum payment now, stay current on your bills, focusing on your mortgage or rent.

 Do you have a reliable emergency fund?

-At Numerica, your well-being is our top priority – we know that this uncertain time can cause stress and anxiety.
-To support social distancing and reduce traffic in our branches, we will only cash stimulus checks from Numerica members.
+To support social distancing and reduce traffic in our branches, we are only cashing paper stimulus checks from Numerica members at this time.